JuliaGPU/CUDA.jl/docs/src/usage/memory.md

 # allocate on the GPU
 gpu = CuArray{Float32}(undef, 1024)

-# copy to the CPU
+# copy from the CPU to the GPU
 copyto!(gpu, cpu)

 # download and verify